baking-bad/etherlink-governance/README.md

     proposal_quorum : nat;

     (*
-        Minimum ratio of all the cumulated stake of cast ballots (yay, nay, and pass ballots) to the total stake to consider the proposal as a voting winner *)
+        Minimum ratio of all the cumulated stake of cast ballots (yea, nay, and pass ballots) to the total stake to consider the proposal as a voting winner *)
     promotion_quorum : nat;

     (*
-        Minimum ratio of cumulated stake of Yay ballots to the cumulated stake of Yay and Nay ballots to consider the proposal as a voting winner *)
+        Minimum ratio of cumulated stake of Yea ballots to the cumulated stake of Yea and Nay ballots to consider the proposal as a voting winner *)
     promotion_supermajority : nat;
 }